 Note: Make a close visual inspection of the hydraulic components.
-Inspect them for leaks, loose fasteners, missing parts, or improperly routed lines.
-Make any necessary corrections.
+Inspect them for leaks, loose fasteners, missing parts, improperly routed lines, etc. Make any repairs necessary.

-Changing the Hydraulic Fluid and Filter
+Changing the Hydraulic Fluid and Filters

-Service Interval: After the first 50 hours
+Service Interval: After the first 50 hours-Change the hydraulic filters.